pdrivom/node-red-node-typescript-template/README.md

-# Node-RED Node TypeScript Starter
+# Node-RED Node TypeScript Template

 This is a quick-start template repository for creating new Node-RED node sets in TypeScript.